 Even especially enigmatic agreements recorded more than 2500 years ago can make sense, when their archival context is known.
-Using the example of the cuneiform tablet LB 2043, the significance of embedding ancient documents into their contextual framework becomes evident: If the landlord, mentioned in this text, wasn’t dead, and his widow to be protected, why should witnesses certify that goods are carried off to another man’s home?
+Using the example of a chance discovery, the significance of embedding ancient documents into their contextual framework becomes evident: If the landlord wasn’t dead, and his widow to be protected, why should third parties prevent that goods are carried off to another man’s home?

 The small pillow-shaped cuneiform tablet labelled LB 2043 was chosen as a first test case of 3D scanning conducted by Annelies van de Ven in the Leiden Böhl Collection in June 2018.
 It is especially well-preserved with a clearly readable script: